Orville Jenkins Articles Menu

 Melanin

-The Somali seem to be darker as a group than the Semitic-speaking peoples in Eritrea or Ethiopia.
+The Somali tend to be darker as a group than the Semitic-speaking peoples in Eritrea or Ethiopia.
 But that also seems to involve a difference in the balance of the various shades of melanin all of us share.
 Thus it is not so much a question of simply darker or lighter, but what shades or combinations of the melanins that give skin its colour.

 Some individuals and peoples tend more to red, some to brown, some to yellow, some to black, some towards white, some more grey-brown.
 Some peoples have even been described as pink!
 These are all expressions of the amazing variety and beauty distributed among the Human Race!